Manifold Approximation by Moving Least-Squares Projection (MMLS): Theoretical analysis of the approximation

 where $qr(A)$ is the QR decomposition of the matrix $A$ and $Q(qr(A))$ is the left matrix of this decomposition. \end{enumerate} In the following, we assume that the points are dense enough so that the least-squares is well posed at each iteration.
 Thus, using the aforementioned notation, the following proposition follows immediately \begin{prop}

 \end{prop} Hence, we get the following proposition as well \begin{prop}

 where $Col(A)$ is the column space of the matrix $A$. \end{prop}

-As a result, if we are interested only in the column space of $A_k$ there is no point in solving the least-squares problem at each iteration.
-Instead, an equivalent procedure would be: \begin{enumerate} \item $U_{k+1} \defeq Q(qr(R R^T U_k))$ \end{enumerate} Taking a close look at the newly defined iterative procedure it is apparent that it coincides with applying subspace iterations with respect to the matrix $R R^T$ \cite{stewart2001matrix}.
-Thus, the limit subspace achieved by this procedure would be the span of the first $d$ principal components of the matrix $R$.
-Furthermore, if we denote the singular values of $R$ by $\sigma_1 \geq ... \geq \sigma_d > \sigma_{d+1} \geq ... \geq \sigma_n$ we know that this process converges geometrically with a decay factor of magnitude $O\left(\abs{\frac{\sigma_{d+1}}{\sigma_{d}}}\right)$.
+Furthermore, the columns of the matrix $U_{k}$, as defined in the second step of the iterations, are merely the result of applying the Gram-Schmidt process onto the matrix $ A_{k} $.
+Thus, the columns of $U_{k}$ are just some orthonormal basis of $Col(A_{k})$.
+As a result, since we are interested only in the column space of $A_k$, instead of solving the least-squares problem of the first step at each iteration, we can take a basis of $\mathcal{R} \mathcal{R}^T U_k$, which spans the exact same space.
+Explicitly, we can define the equivalent iterative procedure: \begin{enumerate} \item $U_{k+1} \defeq Q(qr(\mathcal{R} \mathcal{R}^T U_k))$ \end{enumerate} Taking a close look at the newly defined iterations, it is apparent that it coincides with applying subspace iterations with respect to the matrix $\mathcal{R} \mathcal{R}^T$ \cite{stewart2001matrix}.
+Thus, the limit subspace achieved by this procedure would be the span of the first $d$ principal components of the matrix $\mathcal{R}$.
+Furthermore, if we denote the singular values of $\mathcal{R}$ by $\sigma_1 \geq ... \geq \sigma_d > \sigma_{d+1} \geq ... \geq \sigma_n$ we know that this process converges geometrically with a decay factor of magnitude $O\left(\abs{\frac{\sigma_{d+1}}{\sigma_{d}}}\right)$.
+For a more elaborate proof and explanation of this discussion, we refer the readers to \cite{AizenbudLevinSober2019LS2PC,phdthesisSober}.